 In Why We Sleep, author Matthew Walker states that "sleep is the single most effective thing we can do to reset our brain and body health each day – Mother Nature’s best."

 Eight hours is recommended.
 To restore ourselves and get the essential rest we need.
 It also helps to calm the mind and reduce stress, as Walker adds: "Concentrations of a key stress-related chemical called noradrenaline are completely shut off within your brain when you enter this dreaming sleep state.
-In fact, REM sleep is the only time during the twenty-four-hour period when your brain is completely devoid of this anxiety-triggering molecule."
+REM sleep is the only time during the twenty-four-hour period when your brain is completely devoid of this anxiety-triggering molecule."

 Understand that rest helps us to learn

-Whilst we're on the subject of sleep, it's widely recognised that sleep helps us to process information and clear our heads of anything we don't need.
+While we're on the subject of sleep, it's widely recognised that sleep helps us to process information and clear our heads of anything we don't need.
 Brain cells actually shrink by up to 60% to create room for the stuff that matters.

 Incorprate more rest into your life

-You may roll your eyes with the "obvious" advice I'm about to give but I often remind frazzled friends much older than myself about the importance of rest.
+You may roll your eyes with the "obvious" advice I'm about to give, but I often remind frazzled friends much older than myself about the importance of rest.
 We're human.
 We forget how to relax.
 Life and all its "busyness" can get in the way.

 So let me remind you, and myself too, to incorporate "rest" into our daily lives.
-Whether you take the timeout with a nice cup of tea, meditate, watch a favourite TV show, read a book (much better), enjoy a half hour walk, have a hot bath (adding lavender oil is a good shout) or potter about in the garden (hey, you're never too old to prune a rose bush).
+Whether you take the timeout with a nice cup of tea, meditate, watch a favourite TV show, read a book (much better), enjoy a half-hour walk, have a hot bath (adding lavender oil is a good shout) or potter about in the garden (hey, you're never too old to prune a rose bush).
 Find something that takes your mind off things.

-Without proper rest, you'll be doing yourself a disservice – you won't function as effectively and life will unnecessarily feel like a constant uphill struggle.
+Without proper rest, you'll be doing yourself a disservice – you won't function as effectively, and life will unnecessarily feel like a constant uphill struggle.
 Make rest a daily priority, starting from today.